agusmgarcia/react-core/.github/README.commands.md

 ## Change port

 By default `npm start` creates a server from <http://localhost:3000>.
-It also selects an available port in case 3000 is beign used by another process.
-In case you want to set the port explicitly, append the `--port=` parameter.
+In case you want to set another port explicitly, append the `--port=` parameter.

 ```jsonc
 // ./package.json